Hamza1-coder/Rock-vs-Mine-Prediction/README.md

 ## Work Flow:
 - Above libraries are loaded and read.
 - Making data useable with respect to fit our model
-- Changing data into sparse matrix
-- Concept of Cosine Similarity is used in recommondation (1 - distance)
-- Function which perfrom on data and recommond 10 similar movies

 ## Conclusin: